Nice-Things-Media/Commitment/Readme.md

 ## In Full

-A copy of the most up-to-date version of the documentation, including detailed rationale, will be available in pdf format as a [release](https://github.com/Nice-Things-Media/Commitment/releases).
+A copy of the most up-to-date version of the documentation, including detailed rationale, will be available in pdf format as the [latest release](https://github.com/Nice-Things-Media/Commitment/releases/tag/v0.1.0).

 ## Changes